 During your time with us, you will be exposed to a variety of experiences and challenges.
-The course will provide a mix of theory and practical skill training.
+Our courses provide a mix of theory and practical skill training.

 We will also offer you an opportunity to build your confidence and motivation with a view to prepare you for a competitive market.